lucidrains/molecule-attention-transformer/README.md

 ## Molecule Attention Transformer - Pytorch (wip)

 Pytorch reimplementation of Molecule Attention Transformer, which uses a slightly modified transformer to tackle the graph-like structure of molecules.
+The repository is also meant to be educational, to understand the limitations of transformers for processing graphs (or perhaps lack thereof).

 ## Citations